 How do our rituals shape us and help us grow?
 Do we create them or do they create us?

 Benedictine monastic communities are built on history and tradition.
-The fundamental rule which governs their rituals is 1,500 years old.
+The fundamental rule which governs their rituals is over 1,500 years old.

 Monastic communities have worship rituals as well as other everyday rituals.
 Many monasteries, for example, practice what is called The Great Silence.
 The people in the community do not speak overnight.
 Silence lasts from the end of the final service of one day until after breakfast the next day.